CO-SLEEPING | Why We (Still) Sleep With Our Child

 Co-sleeping is everything like you imagine: it’s cramped, inconvenient, a bit scary, and can often have you waking with a stiff neck.
 So why do it?
-Because as much as co-sleeping with a little one literally cramps your style, it’s also A-MAZ-ING.
+Because as much as co-sleeping with a little one literally cramps your style, it’s the best feeling ever.

 Let’s set the scene: Imagine hearing the wind rattling at your bedroom window, rain lashing against the glass and it just sounds sooo horrible outside.
-(Basically right now thanks to Storm Ali.)
-And here you are: totally cosy, with the heat of a small body snuggled up next to you beneath fluffy duvet land.
+(Looking at you, Storm Ali.)
+And here you are: totally cosy, with the heat of a small body snuggled up next to you in cuddly duvet land.
 With three in the bed, it’s toasty warm, everyone’s safe under the wing and everything is right with the world.
 It’s in this precise moment my husband and I love co-sleeping with our toddler in the middle of our bed.

 Of course, there’s nothing like the stark reality of waking to a vomit incident beside your pillow and a leaked nappy to wake you from that bubble.
 Co-sleeping isn’t always pretty.
 But the up-side is at least I’m only making one bed!